 Clearing the Lists

 A recent Department of Education survey found that around 94% of public-school teachers spend their own money on much-needed supplies due to nationwide K-12 funding cuts.
 Come back-to-school time, as teachers prepare for the year ahead, they find themselves in need of everything from chalk to science materials.
 That’s why one elementary school teacher in Texas created #ClearTheLists, a social media campaign intended to raise the visibility of educator’s classroom wishlists.
-Knowing that every little bit helps, LocknCharge donated much-needed science and technology-related educational items impacting a total of seventeen schools in Wisconsin and Texas.
-We were overwhelmed by the response, especially when we received this heartfelt message from Mrs. Richards, a third grade teacher in Wisconsin.
+Knowing that every little bit helps, LocknCharge donated much-needed gifts that give back, including science and technology-related educational items impacting a total of seventeen schools in Wisconsin and Texas.
+We were overwhelmed by the response, especially when we received this heartfelt message from Mrs. Richards, a third-grade teacher in Wisconsin.

 Adopting a School, so it Shines Brighter